sankalok/sankalok.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Hi!
 My name is Sankalok (pronounced Shaun-ko-lock).

-I am broadly interested in Natural Language Processing and Computational Biostatistics/Survival Analysis.
 Currently, I am a Research Engineer in the Theory Lab @ Huawei HKRC.

 <br />
 <br />

-"For less than a second, our lives will collide; <br/>
-The endless suspended, the door open wide." <br/>
-&emsp; - _The Book of Longing_, **Leonard Cohen**